blackstork-io/fabric/README.md

 # Security

 Please report any suspected security vulnerabilities through GitHub's [security advisory reporting](https://github.com/blackstork-io/fabric/security/advisories/new).
-We take all legitimate reports seriously and will thoroughly investigate.
+We treat every report with utmost seriousness and will conduct a comprehensive investigation.

 We kindly request that you talk to us before making any public disclosures.
 This ensures that no excessive information is revealed before a patch is ready and users have enough time to upgrade.